 “Few women do not have an active scapegoat complex.
 Glorified by themselves and the collective as chosen ones, and equally despised as illicit, alien, second-class and victim, they are too often the silent and patient vessels of necessary, but derogated, shadow qualities.”4

-Goddesses, women, and feminine aspects of human nature came under assault around four thousand years ago after severe drought led to starvation, Diasporas, and conflict.
+It wasn’t until around four thousand years ago that goddesses, women, and feminine aspects of human nature came under assault following a period of severe drought that led to starvation, Diasporas, and conflict.
 The agriculture-based cities of Mesopotamia found themselves threatened by nomadic tribes — the Indo-European cattle herders from the north and the Semites of the southern Syro-Arabian desert who tended sheep and goats.
-Not unlike recent history, when northern nations colonized their southern neighbors, spirituality was the focal point of colonizers attempts to dominate psyches and cultures.
+Not unlike recent history, when northern nations colonized their southern neighbors, spirituality was the focal point of colonizers’ attempts to dominate psyches and cultures.

 The Indo-Europeans preferred to assimilate those they conquered rather than destroy what went before them.
 According to mythologist Joseph Campbell, “The Indo-European style was to let their gods take over the local shrines, marry the resident goddesses, and even assume the names and role of the cities formerly in charge.”6 A similar practice is witnessed today in Japan where the original spirituality, Shinto, a form of animism, assimilated Buddhism and Confucianism.
 In the seventh century, Japanese Prince Shotoku created a metaphor for this new spirituality: “Shinto is the trunk, Buddhism is the branches, and Confucianism is the leaves.”7 Likewise, when the Indo-Europeans entered goddess-worshipping villages and cities, they combined perspectives to support a more integrated spiritual philosophy.
 Campbell concluded, “By this means, the comparatively barbarous, warlike thunder-hurlers of the original invading pantheons became progressively tamed and tempered to the domestic manners of an agriculturally based, proper civilization.”8

 The raiding Semites, however, took a different approach.
-Rather than assimilating, they replaced a pantheon of gods and goddesses with Yahweh and monotheism.
-Part of their tribal identity was formed through commitment to worshipping only Yahweh.
+Rather than assimilating, they replaced a pantheon of gods and goddesses with one god, Yahweh, and thus monotheism.
 They rejected the practice of syncretism, which according to Campbell allowed for the kind of interactions in which a Greek could relate to an Indian by observing who she called Zeus the Indian called Indra.9 Instead, the nomadic Semites chose to reject the agriculturists’ deities, especially the Mother Goddess central to agriculture societies and the idea of Nature as a mediating life force.
 In rejecting the planting peoples’ Mother Goddess, they also rejected Nature and the qualities she represented.
 Campbell contended this led to the debasement of embodiment and the sense of being interconnected through body-based awareness, such as the emotions and instinct. “… One hates one’s body, one hates nature, one wants to get away from it.”10 The consequences were far-reaching:

 “The Goddess is called the Abomination, and she and her divinities are called demons and they are not given the credit of being divine.
 And along with that comes the feeling that the divine life is not within us; divinity is out there.
 The attitude of prayer is now toward, whereas in the old days it was turning inward to the immanent divine.
 After this change, how do you get to the divine?
 By means of this particularly endowed social group: the tribe, the caste, the church.”11